gaubian/PersonalWebsite/src/index.md

 # Why are you here ?

+## Research

+I'm mainly interested in graph theory, in particular directed graph.
+I focus on digraph coloring, a notion which arised lately and consists in partitionning into Directed Acyclic Graphs.

 ## Teaching

 I am a teaching fellow at Paris University.
 See [here](teaching.html) for any information.